Parenting arrangements after separation

 - Protect your children from knowing too much about the court proceedings.
 They need to be allowed to get on with their own lives without having to be troubled by such matters.

-- If things go off the rails and you can't sort things out go back to your counsellor, lawyer or the court.
+- If things go wrong and you can't sort things out go back to your counsellor, lawyer or the court.

 - It's the responsibility of parents to sort out things like where children live and when they spend time with each parent.